Resident Benefits and Salary

 Sick Leave is accrued to a maximum of eight days per year.
 Three of these eight days may be used for personal days with permission of the program director.
 In compliance with the Family and Medical Leave Act, residents may take up to 12 weeks leave of absence without pay.*

-Residents are provided three meals per day without charge while on duty at LAC+USC.
-Keck Medical Center provides $27 per day for meals while rotating at Keck Hospital.
-The County will reimburse residents for meal expenses at work, not to exceed $25 per day, for resident physicians rotating at CHLA.
+Residents are provided three meals per day up to $28 while on duty at Los Angeles General Medical Center.
+Keck Medical Center provides $28 per day for meals while rotating at Keck Hospital.
+The County will reimburse residents for meal expenses at work, not to exceed $27 per day, for resident physicians rotating at CHLA.

 Each service at the medical center provides call rooms for interns and residents.
 The call rooms include amenities such as beds, telephones, computers, printers and bathroom.